Our Mongolia Mountain Bike Tours

 Southern Gobi Desert

-The Giant XTC is part of Giant’s hugely capable off-road range.
+The Giant XTC 800 is part of Giant’s hugely capable off-road range.
 It is suited to many different riding disciplines and terrains.
+We own the Giant bikes and use them solely for our bike trips – they are well maintained by our team of drivers who are also mechanics.

-It has a lightweight alloy frame, Shimano components and front suspension.
-It is a light and versatile hardtail cross country bike.
+Our Giant bikes have a lightweight alloy frame, Shimano components and front suspension.
+They are a light and versatile hardtail cross country bike.
 With 21 speeds and a wide range of gearing, you never need to pedal too hard or easy on terrain that varies in elevation.
-It’s equipped with mechanical disc brakes for increased stopping power in any weather conditions.
+The bikes are equipped with mechanical disc brakes for increased stopping power in any weather conditions.

 Farley 5 Fatbike